Minhao-Zhang/GlossaryAssistedTranslator/README.md

 All you need to bring is a glossary file.

-## TODO
-- [ ] Add additional ASR models.
-Whisper and fast-whisper often hullucinates and give me long text without captalization and
-- [x] Assess te need for RAG system at all in retriving words.
-  - [x] Using a purely string matching algorithm seems to work better than RAG.
-  - [x] Perhaps a string matching, then use LLM to remove semantically irrelevent terms?
-- [x] Improve the prompting techniques sto reduce token usage.
-  - [x] Re-format the system and user prompt.
-  - [x] Take advantage of prompt caching from API providers.
-- [ ] Add support for vllm or Llama.cpp as they allow you to run more models than Ollama.
-(Low priority)

 ## Installation

 I am assuming you have a NVIDIA GPU and you have installed the NVIDIA drivers.
 If not, you can still use APIs to accomplish most tasks in this project.
-I am running on Ubunbu under Windows Subsystem Linux.
+I am running on Ubuntu under Windows Subsystem Linux.
 Your set up might be a bit different.

 You can use pretty much any modern version of python, tested on `python 3.10.12` and `python 3.12.4`.
 ```bash